 Harper has worked in the ski industry since 1991.
 He got his start with the National Ski Patrol then moved to the retail side, managing shops, ski tuning, and bootfitting.
 His primary focus for the last 18 years has been on bootfitting.
 He is currently the head bootfitter for Ski Boot Fitting, Inc at their Vail location, where he has worked since 2009.
 An avid outdoor enthusiast, Harper enjoys skiing, mountain biking, hiking and he lived off-the-grid for two years in a teepee.
 In the summer he works as a bike mechanic for Vail Resorts and mountain bikes as much as possible.

-Hoffmann is the owner/operator of Ski Boot Fitting of Vail and Beaver Creek, Colorado which operates out of Vail Sports locations at each resort.
+Hoffmann is the owner/operator of Ski Boot Fitting of Vail, Colorado which operates out of the Vail Sports location at Lionshead Village.
 He is a veteran Masterfit University instructor, former board-certified Pedorthist, a long-time boot tester and former PSIA level III Alpine instructor.
 Don't mistake the faraway look in his eye for a hippy glaze-over.
-More likely he’s just visualizing his summer in Cape Hatteras, NC which he spends kiteboarding, windsurfing, surfing and fishing where he has a commercial captain’s license.
-This season marks his 40th year in the snowsports industry.
+More likely he’s just visualizing his summers in Cape Hatteras, NC which he spends kiteboarding, boating and fishing where he has a commercial captain’s license and runs Missphitty Charters and assists with water taxi and instruction assistant services for Outer Banks Kiting.
+This season marks his 41st year in the snowsports industry.

 The owner/operator of The Thotic Shops at Aspen Sports Inc. at Aspen Sports in Snowmass Village Colorado, Rafferty is a slope-side veteran bootfitter and Pedorthist for over 35 years.
 Rafferty primarily concentrates on winter sports recreational athletes, but also works with multiple sports disciplines and prescription-based orthopedic patients.
 A senior Masterfit University instructor and a training consultant for Vail Resorts, he is also a published writer and international lecturer.
 A former semi-pro hockey player from the Slapshot era, former Aspen Junior Hockey High School coach and all-round winter sports junkie, he knows how to throw down or drop in.